Last Updated on August 30, 2024 by Rebecca Lake

 Bonus tip: Always run full loads.

-If you want to make sure your washing machine or dishwasher is operating at max energy efficiency, stick to running full loads.
+If you want to make sure your washing machine or dishwasher is operating at maximum energy efficiency, stick to running full loads.
 Doing only half a load at a time wastes water and energy, which means more money spent.

 8. Make or buy wool dryer balls